suvaparvin22/suvaparvin22/README.md

 ## 🎓 About Me
 I'm a **Cybersecurity major at Rochester Institute of Technology (RIT)** with a deep passion for **quantum technologies**, **cyber defense**, and **adversary emulation**.
-I'm currently exploring how **quantum mechanics** can enhance digital trust, deception, and cryptographic security.
+I'm currently exploring how **Quantum + Cybersecurity** can enhance digital trust, deception, and cryptographic security.

 ---